johnnyb/k8s-example-cloud/README.md

 Other branches have other versions of the cluster:

 * The `simple-cluster` branch has the code from Chapter 9, "Basic Kubernetes Management."
+* The `server-source` branch has the Sinatra code to create the API service.